bitfront-exchange/bitfront-api-docs/api/market/v1-market-public-coins-pairPolicy-get.md

 Shows the latest data on BITBOX's coin pairs<br/>

 > **Note**<br/>
-> For this API, only `X-API-Key` in the header parameter is needed.
+> Only `X-API-Key` in the header parameter is needed.

 ## Endpoint URI